Indicia-Team/warehouse/README.md

 GeoServer can be configured at http://localhost:8090/geoserver.

 #### PgAdmin
+To log in , the default credentials are
+ - Email: pgadmin@example.com
+ - Password: password

-To connect pgAdmin to the database, configure the connection with
+To connect pgAdmin to the database, add a new server and configure the connection with
  - Host name: The docker container name e.g. indicia_postgres_1
  - Port: 5432
  - Username: postgres